goauthentik/authentik/website/docs/integrations/sources/google/index.md

 30. **Consumer Secret:** Your Client Secret from step 25
 31. **Provider Type:** Google

-Here is an exmple of a complete Authentik Google OAuth Source
+Here is an example of a complete authentik Google OAuth Source

 ![Example Screen](authentiksource.png)